dileepkanumuri/dileepkanumuri/README.md

 - 💬 Ask me about the intersection of technology and finance -->
-- 🔭 I’m currently working on independent research.
+- 👋 Hi, I’m @dileepkanumuri working as a Guidewire Developer
-- 🖊️ I also try to write once in a while.
-[Check it out](https://medium.com/@prakharrathi)!
+- 👀 Besides, I’m highly interested in DATA Science & Analytics
-- 🌱 I’m currently learning about Spatio-temporal analysis using R.
+- 🌱 I’m currently learning about self-driving cars and Tensorflow implementations.
-- 👯 I’m looking to collaborate on open source projects and NLProc Reasearch.
+- 💞️ I’m looking to collaborate on any cutting-edge technology projects.
-- 🤔 I’m looking for help with being more productive during the pandemic.
+- 🌱 I’m currently learning about Self Driving Cars, Spatio-temporal analysis, Human Evolution.
-- 📫 How to reach me: [pr440@snu.edu.in](mailto:pr440@snu.edu.in)
+- 📫 How to reach me: [dileep.k1128@gmail.com](mailto:dileep.k1128@gmail.com)
-- 📧 Check out my [portfolio website](https://prakharrathi25.netlify.app/) to get to know me better
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am really into trekking
+- ⚡ Fun fact: I am really into books

 <br/>